Blog · Review Essay · Last reviewed June 24, 2026

 The Origin Story Problem

 The internet's public mythology often begins with decentralization.
 ARPANET, packet switching, TCP/IP, academic collaboration, open standards, and hacker culture are made to stand for a politics of freedom.
 That story is not false, but it is selective.
-The Internet Society's historical account emphasizes DARPA funding, packet-switching work, the 1968 request for Interface Message Processors, and ARPANET's role as research infrastructure.
-The National Science Foundation similarly describes DARPA-funded researchers expanding ARPANET and developing TCP/IP before NSFNET and commercial networks helped carry the internet outward.
+DARPA's official ARPANET history emphasizes ARPA's 1960s research program, the first four-node network in 1969, packet switching, TCP/IP, DoD interest in command and control, NSFNET, and later commercialization.
+The Internet Society and National Science Foundation tell compatible versions: DARPA-funded researchers helped build ARPANET and TCP/IP, then NSFNET and commercial networks carried the internet outward.

 Levine asks readers to hold the same facts at a different angle.
 DARPA was not a neutral benefactor floating outside American military power.
 Cold War command systems, Vietnam-era counterinsurgency, domestic unrest, behavioral science, and defense-funded computing all shaped what networked information seemed useful for.
 Computers promised coordination, communication, logistics, database analysis, and prediction.
 Those are practical capacities.
 They are also capacities of administration and control.

 The strongest version of Levine's argument is not that every engineer secretly designed a police machine.
-It is that infrastructure inherits institutional purposes.
+It is that infrastructure inherits institutional purposes and default questions.
 A network built through defense funding, research contracts, classified needs, and strategic fantasies will carry traces of those worlds even when later users build open communities on top of it.
+The same design virtues can support public science, mutual aid, and accessibility.
+They can also support surveillance, targeting, and automated administration when connected to data brokers, cloud platforms, police systems, workplace dashboards, and AI models.

 Surveillance as Infrastructure